jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

   * On a 10 second interval, get the *NMEA Buffer* and push it to the MongoDB HTTPS endpoint.
   * If WiFi or MongoDB is unreachable for whatever reason (poor WiFi coverage), then retry the *NMEA Buffer* at an interval and then bulk upload it once WiFi/MongoDB becomes available.

-More details on the software can be found in the github repo <LÄNK>.
+More details on the software can be found in the github repo [Mower RTK-GPS Rover](https://github.com/jh83/MowerGPSRover).

 ### MognoDB Atlas Cloud Services